 Type the “site:” command followed by the url of the website you are wishing to search.
 Omit the “www.” and the “http(s)”.

-One of the things that makes Boolean great is that it can search most any site.
+One of the things that make Boolean great is that it can search for most any site.
 For example, if you are looking for programming talent or someone with ruby on rails experience, you don’t have to rely on sourcing technology or resume databases.
-You can search sites like Meetup.com, Quora, and Github for prospective candidates profiles.
+You can search for sites like Meetup.com, Quora, and Github for prospective candidates’ profiles.
 The challenge though, is that these candidates aren’t necessarily interested in your opportunity, meaning that you will spend some time tracking down their phone number or email to get in contact with them, uncertain if they are actively interested in the position you are hiring for.